 A Perfect Pair: Heart Health and Physical Activity

-In case you don’t know, physical activity is the act of moving the body.
+In case you don’t know, aerobic activity is the act of moving the body.

-30 minutes of moderate physical activity daily not only reduces your risk of heart disease, but also reduces the risk of stroke, high blood pressure, cholesterol, diabetes, colon cancer and other medical problems.
-If you do not know what your numbers are and what they should be, check this out.
+Just 30 minutes of moderate physical activity most days of the week not only reduces your risk of heart disease, but also reduces the risk of stroke, high blood pressure, cholesterol, diabetes, colon cancer and other medical problems.

-While engaging in the physical activity of your choice, you should be able to speak to someone and be just a bit out of breath — not totally panting, but not your normal breathing rate either.
+During moderate physical activity, you should be able to speak to someone and be just a bit out of breath — not totally panting, but not your normal breathing rate either.
 This is the minimum recommendation of intensity.
 You should notice a slight elevation of your heart rate as well.

 - Take a walk instead of watching TV